 One job was having the tank resealed after the rust started clogging up the carbies, while another was having the bike repainted in candy apple red from the standard red paint, including the forks.

 I eventually gave up on four wheels, with the cost and parking a far greater inconvenience than dealing with cold or wet weather on two wheels.
 I moved on to a Yamaha FZ6N then a Triumph Speed Triple, then a Triumph Daytona 675 R for over five years.
 I now own a WR250R and my wife rides a Ninja 400.

 I later decided to pursue a Bachelor of Communication: Journalism at APM College and was lucky enough to study under some amazing lecturers, many of whom were still working in the industry and provided a valuable and realistic perspective of the the state of the industry.

 One of the final units of the course was an industry work placement, and as a long time reader of Rapid Bikes Magazine, and having a new found appreciation for magazine production – having covered it in my studies – I decided to try my luck doing that placement with Jeff Ware, Editor and Owner of Rapid Bikes, Knee Down and Used & Classic Bike Magazines.

 Following my placement, I was able to continue working part time on Rapid Bikes Magazine, including when it was bought out by Universal Magazines (now Universal Media Co) and remained with the magazine for 3.5 years, including as Deputy Editor.
 I also worked as Staff Journalist for Retro & Classic Bike Magazine (previously Used & Classic Bike Magazine) for almost 2.5 years.

 This gives me the opportunity to test a wide variety of motorcycles, gear and accessories, photographing bikes and events, and meeting amazing people.
-Of particular personal interest is the LAMS (learner legal) segment and triple-cylinders.
+Of particular personal interest is the LAMS (learner legal) segment and getting started as a motorcycle rider.